SouryaParnSid/QuizGenius/README.md

 ## 🌟 What is QuizGenius?

 QuizGenius is a cutting-edge AI-powered platform that revolutionizes learning by transforming your documents and images into:
-- 🎬 **Interactive Learning Videos** from text and PDFs
+- 🎙️ **Interactive Learning Podcasts** from text and PDFs with AI narration
-- 📝 **Smart Quizzes** from PDFs and images
+- 📝 **Smart Quizzes** from PDFs and images with OCR
 - 🎯 **Personalized Learning Experiences** with real-time feedback

 ### ✨ The Magic Behind It
-Powered by **Google's Gemini 2.0 Flash** AI model, QuizGenius understands your content deeply and creates meaningful, context-aware questions that actually test comprehension - not just metadata!
+Powered by **Google's Gemini 2.0 Flash** AI model and advanced PDF processing with Python, QuizGenius understands your content deeply and creates meaningful podcasts with natural narration and context-aware quiz questions that actually test comprehension - not just metadata!

 ---